hanowell/uwsoc533a/docs/index.md

 <center>
 **CAUTION**

-Some course links here will be updated before the quarter begins.
+Some course links and other information here will be updated before the quarter begins.
 </center>
 :::